Bob-Jacka/Test_runner_cpp/README.md

 ### Other directives:

-#Ignore - will not add test to suit,
+_#Ignore_ - will not add test to suit,
-#Parameters - add variables to suit,
+_#Parameters_ - add variables to suit,
-#Import - add suit to another suit
+_#Import_ - add suit to another suit

 ## Config file in utility:

 ### What is it?

-Utility allowed to have settings in .ini files, it means that you can not provide arguments in command line interface, but provide by .ini file
+Utility allowed to have settings in .ini files, it means that you can not provide arguments in command line interface, but provide by .ini file.
+Parameter might not be provided in .ini file, ex. comments might not be provided and utility starts without comments displaying.

 ### Example of usage:

 Here is example of usage .ini file in setting utility parameters.
-It is important to use same names in your .ini config file.
-You can not provide any of these parameters.
+**It is important to use same names in your .ini config file that in "Available utility flags" section of README.** You can not provide any of these parameters.

 ```
 [LoadParameters]
 colored=true
 comments=true
-time_record=true ; or it can be false if you not want to record time
+time_record=true ; or it can be false if you do not want to record time

-[FilePointers] ; files names
+[FilePointers] ; files names, might be with .txt or not
 suit=one-time-test.txt
 devices=devices.txt

 [Strategy]
+interface=gui ; runs graphical user interface or console - runs console app
 strategy=usual
 ```